-If every time Earth Month rolls around you wonder how you can live greener but “wondering” is as far as you ever get, read on.
-More than 97% of climate scientists agree that human activities have caused global climate change, according to NASA, so being more mindful of your carbon footprint is absolutely worth your time.
+If every time Earth Month rolls around you wonder how you can live greener, but “wondering” is as far as you ever get, read on.
+According to NASA, more than 97% of climate scientists agree that human activities have caused global climate change, so being more mindful of your carbon footprint is absolutely worth your time.
 And the good news is, it takes less time than you might think.

 Single use plastic bags, like the ones you find at the grocery store, do not biodegrade so they are clogging up our dumps and our waterways.
 Many cities, including San Francisco, Austin, Chicago and Cambridge, Massachusetts, have banned these bags already (and many charge $0.10 for each bag you need), so if you are not already doing so, get in the habit of bringing your own bags to the grocery store.
 Some stores will even give you a discount for each bag you use.
 Keep a sack of reusable bags by the door and several in the car.
-If you want the coolest looking bags in the checkout line, check out the stylish bags from Envirosax.
-They offer 5-packs for around $30, before tax and shipping.
+If you want the coolest looking bags in the checkout line, check out the stylish and compact bags from Envirosax.
+They offer 5-packs for around $49.

 2. Reuse Everything

 The reusable approach works at home, too.
 Think about all the stuff you throw out every day and ask yourself, “Could I have reused that instead?”
 Between the baggies for school lunches to the bottled water you’re drinking every day, you probably have a lot of room for improvement.
 My daughter’s school has a no trash rule, and that’s something you could institute at home (or at least a “reduce trash” rule).
 Replace plastic baggies with reusable pouches, and instead of purchasing bottled water, drink filtered water from a Brita pitcher and use leak-free refillable water bottles.
 A great resource for everything reusable is Reusit.com.
 From utensils to bento-style lunch boxes, they have it all.